-- It can be used successfully in both hot and cold environments.
+This means it can be used successfully in both hot and cold environments.

-This feature gives you the option to bake cakes in the oven or use the molds to make frozen yogurt or shaped ice cubes.
 Silicone molds for baking, for freezing, for pretty much anything, makes them a welcome addition to any kitchen and a COST EFFECTIVE KITCHEN ESSENTIAL.

 This film forms when oils and fats leak out of the cake batter, or if you apply extra oils to the pan in the hope of creating a super non-stick surface.
 Remember – SILICONE BAKEWARE DOESN’T ALWAYS NEED GREASING, it depends on what you’re making.